davelindell/davelindell.github.io/_posts/2016-03-25-MDPI-Lindell.markdown

 ---
 title: Multiyear Arctic ice classification using ASCAT and SSMIS
 subtitle: Remote Sensing (2016)
+brief: Classification of first-year and multiyear ice in the Arctic using active radar and passive radiometers.
-authors: David B. Lindell and David Long
+authors: <strong>David B. Lindell</strong> and David Long
 layout: default
 modal-id: 2016-1
 date: 2016-03-25